jordantseng/youtube-clone/README.md

 A: Before this project, I don't have any knowledge relevant to live streaming.
 It did take me some time to understand what m3u8 file is and how the Videojs library work.

 #### Q: Github page reload issue (not resolved)
 A: This is my first time to deploy project on github.
-And there is a issue that the site will crashed while the page reload.
+And there is a issue that the site will crashed after the page reload (It seems like is that github page doesn't support SPA, so there is a 404 error when refreshing page).
 However, the project work fine if you open in localhost.

 ## Usage